rastersoft/ubaboot/README.md

 7. Use `ubaboot.py` to load programs via the bootloader.

 Optionally, you can compile and use the C flasher, located inside the `c-programmer` folder.
 It uses only the C standard libraries, and libusb, so it is very portable.
+To compile it, just do:

+    make
+    sudo make install

 ### Configuration overview